 Before we settled in France, we spent four years near Geneva where there is a large expat community from all over the world.
 Language and culture retention is important to all the families and many will eventually return home or be posted onto other countries around the globe.
 Several families had parents who spoke two different languages at home, an au-pair who spoke a third and the child went to school in a fourth, all of which was taken in their stride!

 Maintaining our children’s one language – English – seemed remarkably simple by comparison, particularly as there was already an association which gathered all the Anglophone children from local primary schools for an afternoon of English based on the National Curriculum and taught by ex-UK teachers.
 Our eldest child (who was five years old when we moved) was able to maintain her reading and writing at the same level as her peers in the UK and our middle daughter learnt to read and write in English alongside learning to read and write in French.
 Every week there was homework and the association had permanent school rooms at the nearby lycée which also ran an International BAC programme.

-* Only speak to your child in your native language (whatever the garderie or maternelle teachers says – speaking to them in poor French will do nothing to help them acquire French but will prevent them acquiring English)
+* Only speak to your child in your native language (whatever the garderie or maternelle teachers says, speaking to them in poor French will do nothing to help them acquire French, but it will prevent them from acquiring English)

 * Write in English – encourage your child to write to friends and family, even on the internet.
 This will give you an opportunity to explain the spelling rules as well as remove the inevitable e’s from the end of all the words!

 * Test your child’s level of reading and writing – this is a good way to see if your child is still at the same level that they would be in the UK.